Password control for Dropbox team accounts

 1. Log in to dropbox.com with your admin credentials.

 Changing the password strength requires all team members to create new passwords that meet the password control setting.
 Team members will be notified via email, and logged out of any web sessions.
-They're required to create new passwords when they log in.
+They'll need to create new passwords when they log in.

 Note: Team members remain logged in to any devices linked to their accounts.